Maalox

-Maalox was a brand of antacid owned by Sanofi.
+Maalox is a brand of antacid owned by Sanofi.
 Their main product is a flavored liquid containing a suspension of aluminum hydroxide and magnesium hydroxide, which act to neutralize or reduce stomach acid, for the purpose of relieving the symptoms of indigestion, heartburn, gastroesophageal reflux disease, and also stomach or duodenal ulcers.
 It also contains simethicone, an anti-foaming agent which helps eliminate bloating from gas.
 In large doses, the medicine can act as a laxative.
 The trademark is owned by Novartis International AG, and was first produced commercially in 1949.

-The acronym ‘MAALOX’ refers to the solution’s compositional elements: MAgnesium and ALuminum as OXides.
+The acronym 'MAALOX' refers to the solution’s compositional elements: magnesium and aluminum as oxides.
 The oxides and hydroxides react with the hydrochloric acid in the stomach, neutralizing it.

 Some may find certain Maalox medications, such as Maalox Multi-Action, to be a successful anti-diarrhea treatment due to the aluminum hydroxide content, which in normal situations has a tendency to result in constipation.
 Maalox may also be used to treat nausea and stomach cramps associated with dyspepsia, diarrhea, or constipation.